pnnl/gparm/README.md

 want.
 In Linux, it should probably go in a bin file somewhere (e.g., /usr/local/bin or ~me/bin).

+You will need a working version of Perl 5 on your machine, and may need to add two modules to your Perl installation if they aren't part of the distribution you're using:

+* Text::Template
+* Parallel::ForkManager

 # Running *gparm*

 To do parametric analysis with *gparm*, create two files:  1) a template